How to Build a Holiday-Friendly Return Policy

 Give customers multiple options for returning items

 E-commerce merchants with retail storefronts will want to give customers the option to use that space to make returns.
-Consider that for consumers who did return items during the 2021 holiday season, 51% shipped their gifts back, while the rest returned their unwanted gifts in-store.

 Allowing customers to return in-store allows you to promote exchanges and also ease the logistics of getting your product back on the shelf or back at your warehouse.